16 Materials Every Architect Needs to Know (And Where to Learn About Them)

 A building’s materiality is what our bodies make direct contact with; the cold metal handle, the warm wooden wall, and the hard glass window would all create an entirely different atmosphere if they were, say, a hard glass handle, a cold metal wall and a warm wooden window (which with KTH’s new translucent wood, is not as absurd as it might sound).
-Materiality is of just as much importance as form, function and location—or rather, inseparable from all three.
+Materiality is of just as much importance as form, function, and location—or rather, inseparable from all three.

-Here we’ve compiled a selection of 16 materials that should be part of the design vocabulary of all architects, ranging from the very familiar (such as concrete and steel) to materials which may be unknown for some of our readers, as well as links to comprehensive resources to learn more about many of them.
+Here we’ve compiled a selection of 16 materials that should be part of the design vocabulary of all architects, ranging from the very familiar (such as concrete and steel) to materials that may be unknown to some of our readers, as well as links to comprehensive resources to learn more about many of them.

 1. Concrete

 Concrete is the most widely used building material in the world, making it a good starting material to get to know.
-However it also has significant environmental impacts, including a carbon footprint of up to 5% of worldwide emissions.
+However, it also has significant environmental impacts, including a carbon footprint of up to 5% of worldwide emissions.
 To get to know all about designing with concrete, the Concrete Center has a collection of useful reports, many of which are free with registration.

 2. Wood

-Note: Editor's Note: This article was originally published on December 19, 2016.